 The way users are sharing too much about their personal life and everything they do, it’s exposing them to predators serving every possible information.

 Most importantly, it takes away your precious time that never comes back.
+Getting rid of social media addiction becomes even more important looking at this alarming stats.

 Social media addiction stats (and they are life-threatening)